genome21/CDU/TECHNICAL_PAPER.md

 # Introduction

-Dependency management plays a crucial role in software development, as it allows developers to maintain, track, and control the libraries and packages used in their projects.
-Proper dependency management enables efficient handling of versioning, compatibility, and security issues.
+Dependency management is a critical aspect of software development, as it ensures that applications are built using the correct versions of libraries and frameworks.
+Continuous Integration (CI) and Continuous Deployment (CD) have become widely adopted practices in modern software development, helping teams to automate the process of building, testing, and deploying code changes.
+Building upon these concepts, Continuous Dependency Updating (CDU) is a new DevOps practice that focuses on keeping dependencies up-to-date, providing benefits in terms of security, performance, compatibility, and maintainability, while also presenting potential challenges that need to be carefully considered and managed.

 Continuous Integration (CI) and Continuous Deployment (CD) are well-established practices that facilitate smooth and efficient software development cycles.
 CI is the process of merging code changes from different developers and verifying the integrated code through automated testing.
 CD, on the other hand, automates the process of deploying the tested code into production environments.